2018 World Monuments Watch

 One of eight sites awarded funding by American Express

 In June 2018, American Express announced $1 million total in funding to support preservation efforts at eight 2018 Watch sites.
 Included among these was Tebaida Leonesa.
-Funds will be used to restore the original wall paintings of the Church of Santiago de Peñalba, a tenth century masterpiece of Mozarabic architecture.
+Funds are supporting the restoration of the original wall paintings of the Church of Santiago de Peñalba, a tenth century masterpiece of Mozarabic architecture.

 For the past 20 years, American Express has given nearly $18 million to help preserve 166 World Monuments Watch sites in 71 countries.
 It has also partnered with a number of leading organizations to help preserve sites in need, build awareness, and engage the public in preservation efforts across the world.